rishson/dojoEnterpriseApp/README.md

 The project was inspired by dojoBoilerplate from [Rebecca Murphey](http://www.github.com/rmurphey).
 Thanks must also go to [Craig Barker](http://www.github.com/craigbarker) for putting the first version through its paces, and the guys at [Sitepen](http://www.sitepen.com) for their additions of awesomeness.

+Please see the wiki for more details on what the scripts and JavaScript objects do.

 The main features are:
 ----------------------